youngeunkwon0405/RL/docs/design_docs/padding.md

-# Padding in NeMo Reinforcer
+# Padding in NeMo RL

 ## Overview

-This document explains padding in NeMo Reinforcer and why consistent padding is critical for the framework.
+This document explains padding in NeMo RL and why consistent padding is critical for the framework.

 ## Padding Approach

-NeMo Reinforcer uses **right padding** for all tensor operations, where padding tokens are added to the right/end of sequences:
+NeMo RL uses **right padding** for all tensor operations, where padding tokens are added to the right/end of sequences:

 ```
 [101, 2054, 2003,    0,    0]  # Length 3